MysticRyuujin/guac-install/README.md

 # guac-install
 Script for installing Guacamole 0.9.13 on Ubuntu 16.04 with MySQL.
 Should also work on pure Debian.
+Probably works on 16.10?

 Run script, enter MySQL Root Password and Guacamole User password.
 Guacamole User is used to connect to the Guacamole Database.